Graycemuthui/Graycemuthui/README.md

 - 👨🏽‍💻 Currently, I'm studying and training to be a **Full-Stack Software Developer** at [Microverse](https://microverse.org).

+- Also I'm currently collaborating on an Opensource Project [News360](https://github.com/Scriptonauts/News360)

 - 👥 I'm open to collaborations.
 Feel free to reach out to me if you have a project you'd like me on.

 - 🥷🏽 I'm currently learning **HTML5**, **CSS3 & CSS Frameworks**, and **JavaScript**.